Hamil1/ShipTrack/README.md

 - If you're using Docker, the database URL will be automatically configured by the Docker Compose environment variables.
 - Carrier API keys are optional.
 The app will use mock data if APIs are not configured.
 - **USPS API**: Has geographic restrictions and may not be available outside the US.
+- **JWT_SECRET**: Must be a secure, random string.
+Never use the default placeholder value in production.

 #### 4. Set Up Database